Robert Kovač: International career

 Kovač represented Croatia in two World Cups, 2002 and 2006, and has also participated at two European Championships, 2004 and 2008.
 At World Cup 2006 he played well in defence, however after picking up a second yellow against Japan he missed the final group match against Australia through suspension.
 Without Kovač, Croatia struggled in defence with his replacement Tomas committing handball for Australia's first goal via penalty kick.
 Croatia eventually drew 2–2 with Australia but were eliminated from the tournament.
 With Croatia, Leverkusen, and Bayern, Kovač was teammates with his older brother Niko Kovač.
 He retired from the national team in the fall of 2009, having captained the team after his brother's retirement in 2008.
 His final international was an October 2009 World Cup qualification match away against Kazakhstan.

 Coaching career

 On 21 January 2013, Igor Štimac, the head coach of the Croatia national football team, announced that Kovač, alongside his older brother Niko, would take over as the Croatia national under-21 football team head coach.
 From October 2013 until September 2015, he was also an assistant manager to his brother, then the head coach of the Croatia senior team.

 On 1 July 2018, he became the assistant manager of Bayern Munich.
 Robert's older brother, Niko, brought Robert with him to Bayern when he took over as the manager of the club.
 On 3 November 2019, he and his older brother parted ways with the club.

-In July 2020, Kovač joined AS Monaco as assistant coach, with Niko serving as manager.
+In July 2020, Kovač joined Monaco as assistant coach, with Niko serving as manager.